coqhammer/coqhammer.github.io/index.md

 The `best` tactic (since 1.3.1) automatically finds the best options for `sauto`.

-An important thing to know is that `sauto` or `hammer` never perform induction.
+Note that `sauto` or `hammer` never perform induction.
 When induction is needed, it must be done manually.

 See also a formalisation of various sorting algorithms with `sauto`:
 [https://github.com/lukaszcz/sortalgs](https://github.com/lukaszcz/sortalgs).